ricardo-semiao/ricardo-semiao.github.io/README.md

-# # Curriculum Vitae
+# Curriculum Vitae

 Welcome!
 This is the repository for my personal homepage.

-The page is built with GitHub Pages/Jekyll, using the [Alembic theme](https://alembic.darn.es/).
+This project was also a challenge, a first project in web development, so i tried to use the most out of bare html and css.